knative/release/README.md

 Update the defaults in [knative-releasability.yaml](https://github.com/knative-sandbox/.github/blob/1e4e31edfb2181220db744ad0fcb135629e1cb8e/workflow-templates/knative-releasability.yaml#L37-L41) to this release [sample PR](https://github.com/knative-sandbox/.github/pull/102).

+Notice that you only need to update the file in the [`knative-sandbox`](https://github.com/knative-sandbox/.github/blob/main/workflow-templates/knative-releasability.yaml) repository as it is treated as the source of truth and the changes are propagated from there.

 These changes will be propagated to the rest of Knative in the next round of workflow syncs.